istio/istio.io/content/en/docs/tasks/observability/mixer/logs/fluentd/index.md

 ---
 title: Logging with Mixer and Fluentd
-description: This task shows you how to configure Istio to log to a Fluentd daemon.
+description: This task shows you how to configure Istio's Mixer to log to a Fluentd daemon.
 weight: 90
 keywords: [telemetry,logging]
 aliases: